 “Be Kind, Rewind”

 My home telephone bill (yes I still have a land line) had a “Touch Tone” charge on it (up until July 2015), but if I tried to use a rotary phone I get nasty remarks from Bell, pointing out the technology really isn’t supported any more.
-The fee finally went away after Bell was shamed into removing it by the CBC.
+This fee no longer applies, after Bell was shamed into removing it by the CBC.

 Account fees for day-to-day banking continues at most major banks, even though many smaller banks offer free banking (PC Financial, Tangerine and others), yet we continue to pay for the services at major banks?
 Michael James has pointed out that eventually the Major Banks will take a dive and may finally stop charging these fees?
 Nah, never gonna happen.